 If you ship large quantities of goods and have your own delivery trucks, reducing the size of your packaging means you can get more boxes into each vehicle.
 The more boxes you can get into a truck, the fewer journeys you need to make, and the less you end up spending on fuel.

 If you use a courier service or Royal Mail to ship your goods, you will generally be charged by either size or weight.
 Reducing the size of the packaging will, therefore, automatically save you money.

 As reducing the size of your packaging also means a reduction in additional packaging material you’ll also save money if you are charged by weight; your packages will weigh less because they are not only smaller but contain less unnecessary packaging material.

 How to protect your goods when you reduce your packaging

 Many companies don’t use less packaging, even though they know if they can reduce their transportation costs in logistics because they are afraid their goods will end up getting damaged in transit.
 It isn’t necessarily the case, however, that this will happen.
 In fact, if you use the right type of packaging, you could end up with a higher level of protection that you had when using traditional boxes.

 A lot of traditional packaging boxes, for example, are what is known as a single wall, which isn’t that strong in reality.
 Others use corrugated cardboard which is stronger but can still buckle or tear in transit if not handled correctly, which is why additional packaging materials are used.
 For packaging to help reduce your transportation costs in logistics, you need to look at it in a different way.

 Think, instead, of using bespoke packaging.
-Look for companies who are able to make boxes that fit the items you are selling, including those that offer box on demand systems.
+Look for companies who are able to make boxes that fit the items you are selling, including those that offer Right Size Solutions.
 These not only produce boxes that perfectly fit the goods you want to ship but do so only when you need them.
 This means you aren’t paying for packaging you don’t need or having to worry about where you need to store it.